xvik/dropwizard-guicey/src/doc/docs/concepts.md

 * You can use explicit scope annotations to change singleton scope (`@RequestScoped`, `@Prototype`)
 * Switch off forced singletons (`.option(InstallerOptions.ForceSingletonForJerseyExtensions, false)`)
-* Delegate some extensions or resources management to HK2 using `@HK2Managed`
+* Delegate some extensions or resources management to HK2 using `@JerseyManaged`
 * Use [HK2 by default](guide/hk2.md#use-hk2-for-jersey-extensions) for jersey extensions

 !!! warning